Wrist ornament

 Historic Period: 18th Century - Late

-Production Place: Hawaiian Islands, Oceania, Pacific
+Production Place: Hawaiian Islands, Pacific

 Credit Line: Donated by Robert and Lisa Sainsbury, 1973